fabiogermann/guru-confluence-importer/README.md

 * `--space-key`: Confluence space that will contain the imported collection (see below "obtaining space key")
 * `--parent`: page ID that should contain the imported collections (see below "obtaining parent page id")
 * `--organization`: the subdomain part / name of the organization (i.e. "bestcorp" if the Confluence url is "bestcorp.atlassian.net")
+* `--date-disclaimer`: yes will add disclaimer with the original date at the top of each page

 ### Obtaining the space key